How to Play Seven Card Stud Poker Like an Expert

 Table Position in 7 Card Stud Poker

-Unlike community card games like Texas Hold'em, table position in 7 Card Stud is not fixed throughout the hand.
+Unlike community card games like Texas Hold'em, where poker positions are fixed, table position in 7 Card Stud is not fixed throughout the hand.
 Instead, the betting order changes based on the visible cards with each round.
 This dynamic positioning adds an extra layer of strategy to the game.

 This changing order of play requires players to reassess their position and adjust their strategy accordingly.
 Being last to act is generally advantageous, as it lets you see how other players react before deciding.
 However, this advantage shifts throughout the hand, making 7 Card Stud a more complex game with positional play.